North Dakota Licensing Overview for a Cosmetologist

 - Maintain your knowledge base through regular education to keep your cosmetologist / esthetician license current.

-There are basic educational requirements needed before one can become a licensed cosmetologist and/or esthetician in the state of North Dakota.
+There are basic educational requirements needed before one can become a licensed cosmetologist and/or esthetician in North Dakota.
 The minimum education requirement for this profession is a certificate or diploma in cosmetology / esthetician undertaken at a registered beauty school.
 To successfully complete this course, students are required to undertake a minimum of 1800 hours of training before they can be signed off.
 For further training, some beauticians may choose to gain an associate degree to boost their qualifications.
 For those looking to begin their own start up business, an associate degree is quite a desirable skill to possess.

 Esthetician students are required to undertake 600 hours of coursework at a registered school of estheticians.